 Homeopathic nosodes have been used in homeopathic practice for almost 200 years.
-Prepared in safe potentised form by pharmacies, they’ve been prescribed as treatment remedies for acute, chronic, intercurrent, miasmatic conditions.
-Although it was known they were being used in a variety of ways according to personal preference, the extent and diversity of these preferences was not well understood.
+Prepared in safe potentised form by pharmacies, they have been prescribed as treatment remedies for acute, chronic, intercurrent, miasmatic conditions.

 The researchers concluded that nosodes were commonly used in practice according to beliefs, experience, and preconceived notions.
 They proposed that another survey be conducted with a larger sample size to more accurately understand nosode practices around the world and to overcome biases.

 More Information: Use of nosodes in homeopathic clinical practice: a survey